ankitkatiyar101/java-atm-simulation-project/README.txt

 HOW TO EXECUTE MAIN PROCESSES:

-Be sure to compile all sources, then execute each of the following processes on a different command prompt.
+Be sure to compile all sources and then execute each of the processes on a different command prompt.
 # java -classpath cscie55.project.BankServer
 # java -classpath cscie55.project.ATMServer
 # java -classpath cscie55.project.Client